fat4eyes-mwo/mwo-simulator/README.md

 * Crits and weapon/heatsink/ammo destruction.
 Right now weapons/heatsinks/ammo are only destroyed if the component they are on are destroyed.
 The crux here is to find a way to simulate this randomness deterministically.
 * Special weapon crit/damage effects (this includes LBX,SRM crits, MG crits and flamer heat).
 * Ammo explosions

+# Code Guide

+For those interested in looking at the code, the most interesting stuff can be found in `scripts/simulator-logic.js`.
+It contains the simulation loop and most of the mechanics of the simulation.

+The definition of the data structures used by the simulation are in `scripts/simulator-model.js`.
+The important bits are in `class` declarations, most of the other code there is just data conversion from smurfy format to the one used by the simulation.

+The weapon fire patterns (which determine how mechs choose what weapons to fire) are in `scripts/simulator-firepattern.js`.
+Target component patterns (which determine what components a mech targets) are in `scripts/simulator-componenttarget.js`.
+Target mech patterns (which enemy mech to target) are in `scripts/simulator-mechtarget.js`.
+And weapon accuracy patterns (which determine how a weapon or mech spreads damage) are in `scripts/simulator-accuracypattern.js`.
+Read the comments in those files if you want to try adding your own patterns and have them appear in the UI.

+The UI code can be found in the files `scripts/simulator-view*.js`.
+At the moment I woudn't suggest looking at these as they're a bit of a mess, and a big refactoring is coming soon.

+The main entry point of the program is in `scripts/simulator.js`.